Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ### Setup

-To setup the environment, you may use any of the following two ways (We use python 3.10):
+To setup the environment, you may use the requirements.txt below (We use python 3.10):
-1. `conda env create -f environment/conda_environment.yml`
-2. `pip install -r environment/requirements.txt`
+1. `pip install -r environment/requirements.txt`

 ### API Keys/Access tokens